ericsink/SQLitePCL.raw/README.md

 You can email me at either eric@sourcegear.com or eric@sqlite.org

+# Version 3.0

+SQLitePCLRaw 3.0 is a major release.
+See [the release notes](v3.md) for more information.

 # Technical Support

 If you need help using SQLite with .NET, you can post a question